kexiZeroing/FE-Learning-notes/doc/git.md

 Another example, I want to squash my last 3 commits together into one commit: `git reset --soft HEAD~3 && git commit`.
 The soft reset just re-points HEAD to the last commit that you do not want to squash.
 Neither the index nor the working tree are touched, leaving the index in the desired state for your new commit.

 Github takes all of the commits on your PR branch and combines them into a single one when you merge.
 You also can squash all commits from a branch into one commit by `git merge --squash <branch>`.

-### rename branch
-- Rename the branch while working in this branch: `git branch -m <new name>`; rename from outside the branch: `git branch -m <old name> <new name>`.
-- Using 'master' as the name for the initial branch.
-This default branch name is subject to change.
-To configure the initial branch name to use in all of your new repositories, call `git config --global init.defaultBranch <name>`.

 ### git restore and git switch
 `git checkout` is one of the many reasons why newcomers find git confusing, and that is because its effect is context-dependent.
 In version 2.23 of git, two new commands have been introduced to split the old `git checkout` in two.